maxgrok/maxgrok.github.io/src/pages/articles/2018-11-26---Seventy-Second-Post/index.md

 We will be editing the `rails g scaffold` process.

-Create a file within `scaffold` called `index.html.erb` Then go to [here][https://github.com/rails/rails/blob/master/railties/lib/rails/generators/erb/scaffold/templates/index.html.erb.tt] to find the usual code from Rails for the `index.html.erb` file.
+Create a file within `scaffold` called `index.html.erb` Then go to <a href="https://github.com/rails/rails/blob/master/railties/lib/rails/generators/erb/scaffold/templates/index.html.erb.tt">here</a> to find the usual code from Rails for the `index.html.erb` file.

 We will be editing this file directly.
 Copy and paste it into the `index.html.erb`.